dotnet/docfx/Roadmap.md

 [React](https://facebook.github.io/react/) is popularly used when developing web applications.
 If we support `JSX` and leverage `React.Component`, is it more convenient for front-end developers to integrate with docfx?

     2. Razor
 [RazorEngine](https://antaris.github.io/RazorEngine/) as the template engine for ASP.NET, is more friendly to C# developers.
-It also support partials with parameters.
+It also supports partials with parameters.

 ### Performance
 * Performance benchmark